Last updated 10th February, 2026

 5G |

-Smarty Mobile has access to the same 5G spectrum as Three, meaning that it should be able to access all the frequencies above.
+Smarty has access to the same 5G spectrum as Three, meaning that it should be able to access all the frequencies above.

 However, low frequency spectrum – like 700MHz – can travel further and pass through objects more easily, so it’s handy to have some to help bolster the network.